Skip to content

 Method 1: Attach Two Bands to the Platform

-The first and arguably best setup for using resistance bands with deadlifts is to anchor two bands with similar resistances to the platform itself.
+The first and arguably best setup for using resistance bands with deadlifts is to anchor two bands with resistances similar to those of the platform itself.
 If you have a deadlift platform with four anchors, then you’ll anchor a band on each side of the barbell.

 I’d suggest keeping the bands close to the collards of your barbell so get an even level of tension without the bands getting in the way of your deadlift reps.